jaminto/jaminto.github.io/_posts/2014-05-15-removing_appname_deploy_virtual_directory_from_site_published_with_web_deploy.md

 ---
 layout: post
-title: "Removing AppName_Deploy Virtual Directory from a Site Published with Web Deploy"
+title: Removing AppName_Deploy Virtual Directory from a Site Published with Web Deploy
-description: "By default, webdeploy.exe will create a virutal directory named YourAppName_deploy in IIS and deploy your site there.
+description: "By default, webdeploy.exe will create a virtual directory named YourAppName_deploy in IIS and deploy your site there.
 This is usually not desirable.
 Here's how to change that."
 category: Deployment
-tags: [IIS,WebDeploy]
+tags:
+  - IIS
+  - WebDeploy
+published: true
 ---

 By default, when using webdeploy.exe,  your application will get deployed to a virtual directory similar to ApplicationName_deploy.